-Government Information (Public Access) Act 2009
+Government Information (Public Access) Act 2009 (GIPA Act)

-Under Schedule 3 of the Government Information (Public Access) Regulation 2018, the Corporation is a subsidiary agency for the purposes of the Government Information (Public Access) Act 2009.
-Therefore, all statistical information about access applications required to be included in an annual report regarding Corporation, in compliance with s125 of the Government Information (Public Access) Act 2009 and Clause 8 of the Government Information (Public Access) Regulation 2018, is included in the annual report for the NSW Department of Planning and Environment.
+Under Schedule 3 of the Government Information (Public Access) Regulation 2018 (the Regulation), HCCDC is a subsidiary agency for the purposes of the Government Information (Public Access) Act 2009 (the Act).
+Therefore, all statistical information about access applications required to be included in an annual report regarding HCCDC, in compliance with section 125 of the Act and clause 8 of the Regulation, is included in the annual report for the Department of Planning, Housing and Infrastructure.